-Travel on or after July 1, 2012 - Domestic and Foreign
+Travel Domestic and Foreign

+A meal provided by a common carrier (air or train) or a complimentary meal provided by a hotel/motel (generally a breakfast) does not need to be deducted from the traveler's per diem.
 NOTE: Continental Breakfasts are now considered a meal and must be deducted if provided by a third party or included in the registration fee.

 The traveler's M&IE allowance must be adjusted by deducting the appropriate amount shown in the CONUS chart for travel within continental United States and the OCONUS chart for meal deductions outside the continental United States and foreign travel.